jcarenza/allisoncarenza/src/posts/newborn-photography.md

 ---
-title: 'Newborn Photography'
+title: "Newborn Photography"
-description: '<p>The plan was to do maternity pics first, but that plan was busted when baby Michael Vernon arrived early.
-Donna [&hellip;]</p>
+description: "The plan was to do maternity pics first, but that plan was busted when baby Michael Vernon arrived early.
+Donna "
-'
-publishDate: 'Mar 31, 2011'
+publishDate: "Mar 31, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2011/03/witt11.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2011/03/witt11.jpg"
-alt: 'Newborn Photography'
+alt: "Newborn Photography"
-slug: 'newborn-photography'
+slug: "newborn-photography"
-category: ['Newborn Photography']
+category: ["Newborn Photography"]
-tags: ['Kansas City','Kansas City Photographer','Newborn Photography']
+tags: ["Kansas City", "Kansas City Photographer", "Newborn Photography"]
 ---

 <p style="text-align: center;">The plan was to do maternity pics first, but that plan was busted when baby Michael Vernon arrived early.
 Donna was disappointed, but I&apos;m sure a little relieved to have the pregnancy over.
 By the time I see women, they are over being pregnant.
 Let me back up, Donna started her family later in life.
 Her first daughter Alexis was a perfect accident.
 But a few years later  when she wanted to try to have another child she couldn&apos;t.
 By that time she was entering her 40&apos;s, and doctors were discouraging.
 She didn&apos;t listen and it&apos;s a good thing because now she&apos;s got a beautiful boy!
 Meet Michael!</p>